rgaidot/faux/README.md

       title: 'My Application'
     });

-Since `my_controller` is an instance of `Backbone.Controller`, you can always manipulate it directly.
-That being said, a controller class by itself won't actually do anything.
-Here's how to make it work.

-As we note above, we are providing a utility, not an abstraction.
-Once you have your controller, you can start defining your faux-pages.
-Although you can render your HTML any way you like, at Unspace we use [Haml][haml] extensively and Faux makes it easy to use Haml in the client.
-Here's the simplest possible example:
+We'll define our individual routes later.
+Before we do that, let's finish with the basic application initialization.

+Once the page has fully loaded, we need to tell Backbone to start managing history so that the back button will work properly:

+    $(function() {
+      Backbone.history.start();
+    });

+At this point the application will serve all of the faux urls we will be defining later.
+There's just one "problem:" If we load our index page without supplying a faux route, nothing will be loaded and the user will face a blank page.
+For example, if the user loads `/`, they get a blank page, whereas if they load `/#/`, they will be directed to whatever route we define for the faux url `#/`

+There are two fixes for this.
+One fix is to put some default HTML in the container.
+This is good for dealing with graceful degradation, but limits what we can put on the default page because we can't make use of Faux's support for backbone views and other goodies we'll read about below.

+So instead, we'll include the following snippet:

+    $(function() {
+      Backbone.history.start();
+      window.location.hash || magic_controller.home();
+    });

+This extra line of code checks to see whether there's a hash to interpret as a faux url.
+If there isn't, it invokes the `.home()` method on our controller.
+Let's see how we define such methods.

+**defining faux routes and controller methods**

+As we noted above, Faux provides a utility, not an abstraction.
+You can write any method you want for `magic_controller`.
+But let's define a simple method:

     magic_controller
-      .display('spellbook');
+      .display('home');

-The `.display` method creates a method in your controller, `magic_controller.spellbook()`.By default, this method fetches a Haml template from `/hamljs/spellbook.haml` and uses that to render the HTML that the user sees into the current page inside the element identified by the jQuery selector `.base`.
-Also by default, Faux creates a route in your application, `/#/spellbook`.
-This route is bound (using Backbone's controller architecture) to your method.
+The `.display` method creates a method in your controller, `magic_controller.home()`.By default, this method fetches a Haml template from `/hamljs/home.haml` and uses that to render the HTML that the user sees into the current page inside the element identified by the jQuery selector `.container`.

 Our favourite letter of the alphabet is [K][k], so you also can write things like: